Khadi Pakora

 Add chopped onion, a little salt and a pinch of asafoetida (called hing in northern India).
 Fry the onions over a medium-high heat until translucent and lightly browned.
 If you want a spicier dish, add one or two dried red chillies at this point and let them cook with the sauce.

-Then we add our prepared sauce base and water and mix everything together again with a whisk.
+Then we add our prepared sauce base and water and mix everything together with a whisk.

 This mixture must now simmer gently over a medium heat for at least 40 minutes with the lid on so that the chickpea flour swells and is cooked out.
 The mixture should not boil vigorously, however, so that the sour cream does not separate and forms a fine bond with the flour and, of course, the spices.
 Stirring occasionally prevents the flour from burning at the bottom of the pot.